szymach/c-pchart/examples/2d_pie.md

-# Drawing a bar chart
+# Drawing a 2D pie chart

 ```php
 require '/path/to/your/vendor/autoload.php';